-“As soon as I graduated I was awarded an internship with Ramboll Environ as an Environmental Consultant… I hope to move to New Zealand next year to focus on more ocean energy projects, as that’s where my passion is.”What is/was the title of your project?
+I now live in Colorado, USA, working for EN Engineering on electrical transmission projects.
+However, I hope to move to New Zealand next year to focus on more ocean energy projects, as that’s where my passion is.

-I am interested in researching and implementing feasible sites for terrestrial and marine renewable energy production, and understanding the challenges our current electrical distribution network faces to implement change.
+My project title was 'Tidal Resource Assessment of the Little Russel'.
+My interest lies in researching and implementing feasible sites for terrestrial and marine renewable energy production, and understanding the challenges our current electrical distribution network faces to implement change.

 I particularly enjoyed performing a combination of fieldwork and office work which helped to provide me with a greater understanding of the data I was working with and a strong perspective of the wider project goals.

 My time at the University of Plymouth really helped to diversify my skill set and open my eyes to the new technology that was available for marine renewable energy.
-In addition, I really enjoyed how my assessments were tied to the practical fieldwork that we conducted at the wave hub, and field monitoring conducted out on the RV Falcon Spirit.
+In addition, I really enjoyed how my assessments were tied to the practical fieldwork that we conducted at the wave hub, and field monitoring conducted out on the Research Vessel Falcon Spirit.
 It helped me to understand the relevance of my papers and the need to perform research.

-The University of Plymouth is a great learning environment, located in a fantastic part of the country.
+The University is a great learning environment, located in a fantastic part of the country.
 I would recommend Plymouth due to its state of the art facilities, computer labs, prime location, excellent teachers, and your ability to perform new and exciting research.
 Anytime I wanted to take my project in a new direction I always had the support from my mentors, as long as I showed I was also willing to work hard.

 Inspired by this story?

-For more information about our range of marine science courses within the School of Biological and Marine Sciences, please visit the school page.
+For more information about our range of courses within the School of Biological and Marine Sciences, please visit the school page.